 Eating out in Rome

 Expats will be spoilt for choice when it comes to excellent dining options in Rome.
 Countless authentic Italian eateries line the streets, each with its own unique charm and flavour.
 While restaurants serving classic Italian mainstays such as pasta and pizza are plentiful, with a little exploration, expats will find many hidden gems serving all sorts of exotic cuisine like Thai dishes, Spanish street food or Middle Eastern fare.

 There are also plenty of opportunities to pick up artisanal paninis packed with fresh and delicious ingredients at one of the many cafes dotted around the city.
 Lastly, don't forget to sample Italian gelato at one of Rome's many gelaterias.

 One tip to bear in mind is to avoid restaurants near tourist attractions as they tend to be busy and overpriced, and the food is often mediocre or worse.
 There are exceptions to this rule, but they are few and far between.

 Sports and outdoor activities in Rome

-With great weather throughout much of the year, expats will have plenty of opportunities to get outside and make the most of the Eternal City.
+With great weather throughout much of the year, expats will have plenty of opportunity to get outside and make the most of the Eternal City.
 One of the best ways to get some fresh air and experience the scenic outlying areas of the city is to go for a bicycle ride.
 Jogging and playing tennis are other popular sports and activities in Rome.

-As Rome is filled with football fans, expats will have ample opportunities to watch a live game.
+As Rome is filled with football fans, expats will have ample opportunity to watch a live game.
 SS Lazio and AS Roma are the city’s most popular football teams and supporting one of these teams will guarantee that expats find local friends among fellow fans.